-Charged with a misdemeanor, Mexican immigrant Alejandro Rodriguez was kept in a detention facility for 3 years, denied a bail bond hearing.
-With the American Civil Liberties Union (ACLU), he was able to take back his freedom after the 9th Circuit Court of Appeals decided that it was unconstitutional to deny detained immigrants of bond hearings for over 6 months as established in the 2015 case Rodriguez v.
+Charged with a misdemeanor, Mexican immigrant Alejandro Rodriguez was kept in a detention facility for 3 years, and denied a bail bond hearing.
+With the American Civil Liberties Union (ACLU), he was able to take back his freedom after the 9th Circuit Court of Appeals decided that it was unconstitutional to deny detained immigrants bond hearings for over 6 months as established in the 2015 case Rodriguez v.
 Robbins.
-However, this case ascended to the Supreme Court.
+However, this case ascended to the Supreme Court

 Supreme Court’s Decision

-On February 27, 2018, the Supreme Court ruled in a 5 to 3 decision that immigrants in detention centers, do not automatically receive the right to a bail bond hearing and can be detained for any period of time.
+On February 27, 2018, the Supreme Court ruled in a 5 to 3 decision that immigrants in detention centers, do not automatically receive the right to a bail bond hearing and can be detained for any period.
 Justice Samuel A. Alito Jr. justified this by arguing that the statutes never explicitly indicate that the periodic hearings are an ensured right—from a very technical standpoint, the exact text can keep immigrants detained indefinitely.
-Justice Breyer refuted this, claiming that despite the exact rhetoric of the statue, they must see the big picture of the scenario where all men and women—immigrant or not—have their intrinsic rights as provided by the Declaration of Independence.
+Justice Breyer refuted this, claiming that despite the exact rhetoric of the statute, they must see the big picture of the scenario where all men and women—immigrant or not—have their intrinsic rights as provided by the Declaration of Independence.
 Ultimately, the case was sent back to the 9th Circuit court where the question of “Should immigrants be guaranteed bail bond hearings?” is to be deliberate.